tinavanschelt/tinavanschelt/content/posts/limerick.md

 Our first acquaintance with Shannon Airport was the 2018 Runway Run.
 A 5-ish km run on the runway at midnight, after the last transatlantic arrival.
 We only experienced her in all her glory a couple of months later.
 Have you ever arrived at the airport for a business trip at 6:15 AM and by 6:25 you’re checked-in, through security and busy paying for your coffee?

 That’s the beauty of Shannon Airport.
-It’s an increasingly connected international airport, with really charming staff, charge points a plenty and a sliver of the traffic.
+It’s an increasingly connected international airport, with really charming staff, charge points a-plenty and a sliver of the traffic.

 As the first “special economic zone” (SEZ), the tiny town of Shannon has an interesting economic history, well documented in [this article](https://www.theguardian.com/cities/2016/apr/19/story-of-cities-25-shannon-ireland-china-economic-boom) on how it inspired China's economic boom.

 ##### The "pressure is for tires" mentality

-The Irish are well known for their friendlyness.
+The Irish are well known for their friendliness.
 After having lived here two years, I can attest to this.
 They're salt of the earth and seemed to have mastered the concept of tiny acts of kindness.

 The character trait that fascinated me most is their ability to just ignore problems until everything somehow works out fine.
 The Irish will "Ah, you're grand!" their way through life and it is a breath of fresh air.
 There's an underlying resistance to the winds of change on the island and rules can often appear frivolous.
 As Dermot would say "pressure is for tires!".